lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Algorithm Identifiers {#sec-alg-ids}

-This table summarizes the list of composite KEM algorithms and lists the OID, two component algorithms, and the combiner function.
+This table summarizes the list of Composite ML-KEM algorithms and lists the OID, two component algorithms, and the combiner function.

 EDNOTE: The OID referenced are TBD and MUST be used only for prototyping and replaced with the final IANA-assigned OIDs.